Bridging the Imitation Gap by Adaptive Insubordination: ADVISOR

 The imitation gap provides theoretical justification for the common practical observation that an agent trained via IL can often be significantly improved by continuing to train the agent using pure RL (\eg, PPO) \citep{Lowe2020,DasCoRL2018}.
-Obviously training first with IL and then via pure RL techniques is ad~hoc and potentially sub-optimal as discussed in Ex.~\ref{example:poisoned-doors} and empirically shown in Sec.~\ref{sec:experiments}.
-To alleviate this problem, the student should imitate the expert policy only in settings in which the expert policy can, in principle, be exactly reproduced by the student.
-Otherwise the student should learn via `standard' RL methods.
-To this end, we introduce ADVISOR.
+Obviously training first with IL and then via pure RL is ad~hoc and potentially sub-optimal as discussed in Ex.~\ref{example:poisoned-doors} and empirically shown in Sec.~\ref{sec:experiments}.
+To alleviate this problem, the student should imitate the \expert{}'s policy only in settings where the \expert{}'s policy can, in principle, be exactly reproduced by the student.
+Otherwise the student should learn via `standard' RL.
+To achieve this we introduce ADVISOR.